What do Emma Watson, Pharrell Williams and Will.i.am all have in common?

 The jewellery makers were struggling to make ends meet, so, to try and help out, the two grads requested 400 bracelets to take home with them, so that they could try and sell them from local shops in San Diego.

-Lo and behold, the bracelets sold out in weeks and an ecommerce business was born.
+Lo and behold, the bracelets sold out in weeks and a retail business was born.

 Today, every Pura Vida Bracelet is carefully handcrafted by artisans in Costa Rica, ensuring the two locals and hundreds of their friends now hold full-time jobs.